PREAMBLE AND SUMMARY

-Turkish energy policy focuses on assuring the supply of energy in a reliable, sufficient, timely manner.
-Energy is to be obtained in economic and clean terms, and in such a way as to support and orient targeted growth and social developments.
-Prepared by the Ministry of Energy and Natural Resources, the National Energy and Mining Policy of Turkey has been developed in line with three considerations: security of supply, indigenous production and the foreseeable market.
+Overarching Turkish energy policy focuses on assuring the supply of energy in a reliable, sufficient, timely manner.
+Energy and electricity production are to be obtained in economical and clean terms, and in such a way as to support and orient targeted growth and social development.
+Prepared by the Ministry of Energy and Natural Resources (MENR), the National Energy and Mining Policy of Türkiye has developed plans in line with three considerations: security of supply, indigenous production and potential projections of the foreseeable market.

-Turkey intends to improve its electricity market and build up a proper natural gas market, restructure institutions in the energy sector and rehabilitate the infrastructure of the energy supply.
+Türkiye intends to improve its electricity and natural gas market, restructure institutions in the energy sector and rehabilitate the infrastructure of the energy supply.
 The National Energy and Mining Policy reveals several strategies and objectives in order to create a more foreseeable, transparent and investor friendly energy market.
-In recent years, a series of major energy projects have been signed and these projects will undoubtedly contribute to Turkey’s goal of having a greater role as an energy trading hub.
-With the National Energy and Mining Policy, Turkey takes a firm stand on the subject and keeps working to repeat the achievements of recent years.
+In recent years, a series of major energy projects have been signed and these projects will contribute to Türkiyes goal of having a greater role as an energy trading hub.

 Policy issues related to energy are within the responsibility of the MENR.
 Energy planning studies, taking into account short, medium and long term policies and measures, are carried out by the MENR within the framework of the above listed objectives.

-Although almost all conventional resources exist in Turkey, these resources are not sufficient to meet the substantial growth in energy demand, except for lignite and hydro.
-Around 74% of energy demand is met through imports.
-Energy planning studies indicate that Turkey’s energy demand will continue to increase in parallel with economic development, industrialization and urbanization.
-In this context, Turkey has intensified efforts at further diversification in primary energy sources, imports (diversifying in both type and origin), technologies and infrastructures, while accelerating the production and utilization of remaining domestic resources potential and efficiency gains along the energy supply–demand chain.
+Although conventional resources exist in Türkiye, these resources are not sufficient to meet the projected growth in energy demand, except for lignite and hydropower.
+To date, 68.9% of energy demand is met through imports.
+Energy planning studies indicate that Türkiyes energy demand will continue to increase in parallel with economic development, industrialization and urbanization.
+In this context, Türkiye has intensified efforts at further diversification in primary energy sources, imports (diversifying in both type and origin), technologies and infrastructures, while accelerating the production and utilization of remaining domestic resources potential and efficiency gains along the energy supplydemand chain.

-Turkey became a party to the United Nations Framework Convention on Climate Change (UNFCCC) in 2004, based on the principle of “common but differentiated responsibilities”.
-The law regarding the accession of Turkey to the UNFCCC was adopted by the Turkish Grand National Assembly in October 2003, and entered into force on 24 May 2004.
-Studies are underway for the first National Communication to be submitted to the UNFCCC Secretariat.
+Türkiye became a party to the United Nations Framework Convention on Climate Change (UNFCCC) in 2004, based on the principle of common but differentiated responsibilities.
+The law regarding the accession of Türkiye to the UNFCCC was adopted by the Turkish Grand National Assembly in October 2003 and entered into force on 24 May 2004.
 The Kyoto Protocol was ratified by the Turkish Parliament on 5 February 2009.
-Improvement of energy efficiency, greater utilization of renewable sources, deployment of clean coal technologies and the introduction of nuclear power are among the main strategies involved in addressing the challenges within the energy–environment linkage.
+Improvement of energy efficiency, greater utilization of renewable sources, deployment of clean coal technologies and the introduction of nuclear power are among the main strategies involved in addressing the challenges within the energyenvironment linkage.

-In order to meet the increasing energy demand without disruption, Turkey continues to develop policies to meet a considerable part of its energy demand by increasing power generation from domestic resources, and enabling energy markets to gain depth.
-By virtue of its geographical location, Turkey connects energy supplying and energy demanding countries.
-As a consequence, the policy developed by Turkey becomes extremely important on both the national and international level.
-Owing to these policies, Turkey aims to play a key role in the global energy in the coming years.
+In order to meet the increasing energy demand without disruption, Türkiye continues to develop policies to meet a considerable part of its energy demand by increasing power generation from domestic resources, enabling energy markets to gain depth.

 1.1.2.
 Estimated available energy